zincio/apidocs/source/includes/_orders.md

 po_number | Number | (Amazon business accounts only).
 Adds a purchase order number to the order. amazon_day | String | (Amazon only) Specify exact name of Amazon Day shipping selection when ship_method is set to `amazon_day`. fail_if_taxed | Boolean | Defaults to false.
 If true, we will fail orders where taxes are included in the total.
-This is useful for ZMA orders which should not be placed if no tax exempt account is available.
+This is useful for ZMA orders which should not be placed if no tax exempt account is available. max_delivery_days | Number | (Amazon only) Defaults to unlimited.
+If set, we will fail orders with error max_delivery_days_exceeded if the retailer estimates delivery more than this many days in the future.

 ### Optional attributes for ZMA orders
 Attribute | Type | Description